Mpumelel/se-assignment-2-introduction-to-software-engineering-Mpumelel/README.md

 Waterfall model controls the changes in the project while agile implement the changes in the project.

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
-Software Design Principles:Requirements Engineering (RE) is a systematic process used in engineering projects to define, document, and maintain requirements.
+Software Design Principles:-Requirements Engineering (RE) is a systematic process used in engineering projects to define, document, and maintain requirements.
 It involves gathering both functional and non-functional requirements from stakeholders.
 In the software development lifecycle, RE is a crucial first step that translates imprecise user needs into precise and formal specifications.Software Design Principles refer to fundamental concepts and guidelines that help create high-quality software.
 These principles guide the design and architecture of software systems, ensuring they are modular, maintainable, and efficient.

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
-Testing in Software Engineering:Modularity in software design refers to breaking down a system into smaller, self-contained components called modules.
+Testing in Software Engineering:-Modularity in software design refers to breaking down a system into smaller, self-contained components called modules.
 These modules encapsulate specific functionality, operate independently, and can be developed, maintained, and reused without affecting the rest of the system1.
 Benefits of modularity include23:
 Organized and reusable code
 Parallel development and collaboration
 Efficient maintenance

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
-Version Control Systems:Different levels of software testing include:
+Version Control Systems:-Different levels of software testing include:
 Unit Testing: Testing individual components or functions to ensure they work correctly in isolation.
 Integration Testing: Testing interactions between different components to verify their combined functionality.
 System Testing: Testing the entire software system to ensure it meets requirements and functions as expected.